ollama/ollama/docs/faq.md

    OLLAMA_HOST=123.1.1.1 ollama serve
    ```

-## How do I use Ollama server environment variables on Linux
+## How do I use Ollama server environment variables on Linux?

 If Ollama is installed with the install script, a systemd service was created, running as the Ollama user.
 To add an environment variable, such as OLLAMA_HOST, follow these steps: